calculix/cae/README.md

 # Features

-- Calculix keywords hierarchy with all attributes is maintaned in simple editable text file - ccx_dom.inp
+- Calculix keywords hierarchy with all attributes is maintaned in simple editable text file - [ccx_dom.inp](./ccx_dom.inp).

 - Import/export of .inp-files - one format for all needs.
 Program parses .inp-file and generates model on the fly, so separate format for the model is not needed.
+Final model is saved also with .inp format ready to be calculated by ccx.

-- Highlight of surfaces, node and element sets after mesh import.
+- Solid mesh parser - ccx_mesh.py - tested on all the example CacluliX models with ability to highlight surfaces, node and element sets after mesh import.

 - Keyword's edit dialog shows apropriate chapter of the official HTML documentation.
+Edit dialog is generated on the fly reading keyword's attributes from ccx_dom.inp.

 - Nice icons for all keywords/tree objects.